 - Wix: Like GoDaddy’s ease of use, but want more customization capabilities?
 Wix offers the best for both worlds.
 While it’s more expensive than GoDaddy, with ecommerce plans starting at $23 per month, it does offer more advanced ecommerce features, making it a good option for those who want a content management system (CMS) they can grow with.

 - Shopify: If you’re selling online, including dropshipping products, then Shopify is likely the better choice for you.
 It integrates with all of the top dropshipping providers and offers a huge list of features specifically geared toward those selling online.
 Keep in mind, these features come at a higher cost of $29 per month.

 For more information on these products, including in-depth, side-by-side comparisons and analysis, check out our complete review of the best website builders.

 Can you use Shopify with GoDaddy?

 Building an online store with GoDaddy is easy and can be done in just a couple of hours.
-Their prices are competitive among other popular website builders in the market, and with no transaction fees, they’re a great place for budding entrepreneurs to get started selling products online.
-Of course, there are lots of options out there for businesses that can’t find what they’re looking for on GoDaddy, but for many, it’s definitely worth considering.
+GoDaddy’s pricing for all-inclusive plans is competitive—if not far more affordable than competing website builders.
+And with no transaction fees, it is a great place for budding entrepreneurs to get started selling products and services online.
+Start building your online store for free with GoDaddy now.